What is Supply Chain Security?

 - Artifact Tampering: A legitimate binary is replaced with a malicious version immediately after the build is completed but before it is signed or stored.

-Real-World Example: SolarWinds Incident (2020) This incident illustrates a critical failure in build security.
+Real-World Example: SolarWinds Incident (2020) This incident illustrates a critical failure in supply chain security.
 Attackers compromised the build environment and continuous integration server, allowing them to modify and infect software updates for the Orion network monitoring tool.

 Impact: The fallout was severe, reaching over a dozen U.S. government departments—including the military, executive branch, and intelligence services—who unknowingly installed the compromised updates.